mehulagg/gitlab/doc/topics/autodevops/quick_start_guide.md

 After implementing this project, you should have a solid understanding of the basics of Auto DevOps.
-You started from building and testing, to deploying and monitoring an application all within GitLab.
+You started from building and testing, to deploying and monitoring an application all in GitLab.
 Despite its automatic nature, Auto DevOps can also be configured and customized to fit your workflow.
 Here are some helpful resources for further reading:

 1. [Auto DevOps](index.md)